mikeperry-tor/vanguards/README_SECURITY.md

 of the client adversary to **suspect** this, set **DISTINCT_DESCRIPTORS=False** and **MAX_INTRO_POINTS=7** in your OnionBalance configuration.

-The client adversary may be able to **suspect** that you are using a particular guard by attacking that guard.
-If that guard goes down or becomes slower, they may notice the effect on your onion service.
+The client adversary may be able to **suspect** that a specific onion service is using a particular guard by attacking that guard.
+If that guard goes down or becomes slower, they may notice the effect on that onion service.
 This is one of the reasons why the vanguards addon uses two guards in a balanced way by default.
+Additionally, they may be able to flood an onion service with data to notice spikes in our public relay bandwidth statistics at the guard.
-Additionally, they may be able to flood your onion service with data to notice spikes in our public relay bandwidth statistics at the guard.
 Setting **circ_max_megabytes** to an appropriate value for your service can help you detect and mitigate this.

 ## Adversaries: Network